Simply Business homepage

 As a landlord, you’ll always be affected by house price fluctuations whether you’re looking to buy, sell, or keep your portfolio the same size.

-Here are some key things to consider in relation your rental property:
+Here are some key points about house prices to consider in relation your rental property:

 • if average prices are rising, the value of your property could also rise which could benefit you if you come to sell in the future